fredrikekelund/srget/README.md

 ## Usage
-The script takes a sverigesradio.se URL as the only argument and automatically recognizes whether it leads to show or an episode.
-Here's an example of how to download an individual episode:
+The script takes a sverigesradio.se URL as the only argument and automatically recognizes whether it leads to a show or an episode.

+You can download an individual episode like this:
 ```sh
 $ ./srget http://sverigesradio.se/sida/avsnitt/652692?programid=2794
 ```

-And here's an example of how to download the latest available episodes of a show that haven't already been downloaded:
+And you can download the latest episodes of a show (that haven't already been downloaded) like this:
 ```sh
 $ ./srget http://sverigesradio.se/sida/avsnitt?programid=516
 ```